sidverma32/Front-end-Challenge/README.md

 # Front-end-Challenge
-Create a landing page HTML: Capillary(Skillenza).
+Create a landing page for an Event : Skillenza.

-This HTML template is based on Materialize, a CSS Framework based on Material Design.
+This website is based on Materialize, a CSS Framework based on Material Design.

 ## <b>Screenshots</b>